calebWei/calebWei/README.md

 ## Teamwork

-Usually plays a supportive role in the team.
-That is, when there is a position unfilled, or a task unattended, willing to be the one that gets it done, if it is within ability.
-Recently uncovering leadership traits across certain projects, more than willing to organize meetings, delegate tasks to get things done in time.
+I usually play a supportive role in teams.
+When there is a position unfilled or a task unattended, I'm willing to take it over and get it done.
+However, I've recently been discovering leadership skills, so I'm more than willing to organize meetings, direct decision making and delegate tasks.